soumiaelbadaoui/project1/README.md

 # project1
-this webpage was made by Soumia El Badaoui using basic HTML and CSS
+#this webpage was made by Soumia El Badaoui using basic HTML and CSS

 # The repository contains:

 - index.html
-- style.css
+- styles.css
 - images folder